jiantaoyuNWAFU/MultiDMPcaller/docs/Troubleshooting.md

 ### 2.3 The C++ DMR engine fails, but DMP outputs are generated

-#### Possible cause
+#### Explanation

-The DMP calling step and DMR calling step are separate.
-DMP outputs may be generated successfully even if the DMR engine fails.
+DMP calling and DMR calling are separate stages.
+DMP outputs can be generated successfully even if the DMR engine fails.

-#### Solution
+#### Suggested checks

-First verify DMP-only analysis:
+First run a DMP-only analysis:

 ```bash
 python MultiDMPcaller.py \